Teradata/teradatamlspk/README.md

 ## Usage the `teradatamlspk` Package

-`teradatamlspk` has a utility `pyspark2teradataml` which accepts either PySpark script or PySpark notebook or a directory which has PySpark scripts, analyzes and generates 2 files as below:
+`teradatamlspk` has a utility `pyspark2teradataml` which accepts either PySpark script or PySpark notebook or a directory which has PySpark scripts or notebooks, analyzes and generates 2 files as below:
   1. HTML file - Created in the same directory where users PySpark script or notebook resides with name as `<your pyspark script name>_tdmlspk.html`.
 This file contains the script conversion report.
 Based on the report user can take the action on the generated scripts or notebooks.
-      - A single HTML file for directory which has PySpark scripts will be created with name `<your directory name>_tdmlspk.html`.
+      - If a directory is provided as input to the utility, a single HTML file is generated with the name `<your directory name>_index.html` in the same directory that displays a list of all scripts and notebooks in the provided directory, showing their full paths.
+Clicking on the filename will redirect to the corresponding file report.
   2. Python script/notebook - Created in the same directory where users PySpark script/notebook resides with name as `<your pyspark script name>_tdmlspk.py` for PySpark script or `<your pyspark script name>_tdmlspk.ipynb` for notebook, that can be run on Vantage.
       - Refer to the HTML report to understand the changes done and required to be done in the script/notebook.